liferay-search/liferay-docs/en/user/articles/110-collaboration/02-managing-documents-and-media/02-publishing-files/05-file-previews.markdown

 ## File Preview Apps

-Whenever possible, @product@ generates previews of documents added to the Document Library.
+Whenever possible, @sharepoint@ generates previews of documents added to the Document Library.
 Out of the box, Java-based APIs generate previews.
-The only tool available that is 100% Java and has a compatible license to be distributed with @product@ is
+The only tool available that is 100% Java and has a compatible license to be distributed with @sharepoint@ is [PDFBox](https://pdfbox.apache.org).
-[PDFBox](https://pdfbox.apache.org).
 A separate thread generates a preview for PDFs when uploaded.
 This process may last only a few seconds for a small file.
 The larger the file, the longer it